 In the pantheon of the social web, Twitter – twitter.com – allows users to publish short messages of 280 characters of less.
-Twitterers can post their tweets across platforms and devices, including the iPhone, Android, Blackberry, or Windows devices and traditional computers.
+Twitterers can post their tweets across devices, including the iPhone, Android, Blackberry, or Windows devices and traditional computers.

 Our take: Twitter is a global poetry slam.
 Say something brilliant or quote someone wise.
 You can tweet your own horn or remix the work of others.

 Please remember to be generous in your interaction with others.
 If you are not faving and retweeting others, you’re not making the most of this social web channel.